-Journey 2 Origin is an overseas youth outreach project started by Passion Society Non-Profit Organization.
-The project has gone to the Philippines to teach dance and the arts to underprivileged youth, and brings local, and international dance talent together for a chance to give back to the community.
+Journey 2 Origin was an overseas youth outreach project in 2005 started by Passion Society Non-Profit Organization.
+The project has gone to the Philippines to teach dance other various arts to underprivileged youth, and brought local, and international dance talent together for a chance to give back to the community.

-Soulciety is a non profit organization that serves to empower the youth and young adults in our communities.
+Soulciety was a non profit organization that serves to empower the youth and young adults in the Bay Area.
 Everything from free arts workshops to health and education programs.
-Based out of the Bay Area, they are also the masterminds behind the show, EMPOWER.
+They are also the masterminds behind the show, EMPOWER.